AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 1. Smaller test suites are easier to reason about.
 1. 1:1 mapping between a class and a test suite is easier to maintain.
-I prefer to have a single `FooTest` for `Foo` instead of a whole host of suites combining multiple classes, that I eventually forget about or struggle to find as it's in a different package.
+I prefer to have a single `FooTest` for `Foo` instead of a whole host of suites combining multiple classes, that I eventually forget about or struggle to find as they are in different packages.

 I usually keep the same convention for unit tests and integration tests.